2428 POWs died throughout 1943-1945 (including all 641 British POWs).

 The Australian death toll of 1787 equals 99.75%.

 ‘B’ Force Borneo – The Men of this Force did not work on the Thai Burma Railway.
 Following surrender, they worked in parties around Singapore until ‘B’ Force was formed to sail to Borneo.

-‘B’ Force comprised 1495 Australians of which 145 were officers were next to leave Singapore following on from ‘A’ Force.
-They departed Singapore 8 July 1942 on passenger-cargo ship Ume Maru to Sandakan in the State of British North Borneo (now known as Sabah).
+‘B’ Force comprising 1495 Australians of which 145 were officers were next to leave Singapore following on from ‘A’ Force Burma.
+(This ratio of about one officer to every 10 men is extremely high).
+They departed Singapore 8 July 1942 on passenger-cargo ship ‘Ume’ Maru to Sandakan in the State of British North Borneo (today known as Sabah).
 The conditions were crowded, cramped and very trying.
-Ume Maru arrived 10 days later on 18th July 1942 and the men marched from Sandakan 8 miles to their internment camp, Sandakan No. 1 POW Camp.
+‘Ume’ Maru arrived 10 days later on 18th July 1942 and POWs marched from Sandakan 8 miles to their internment camp, Sandakan No. 1 POW Camp.
 Their guards were Formosans (Taiwanese) and not Koreans as was the case in Burma and Thailand, under the command of their Japanese Imperial Army (IJA) and Kempeitai Officers (Japanese Secret Police).